 In New York City, the Readings & Workshops program is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.

-Additional support is provided by the Louis & Anne Abrons Foundation, The Cowles Charitable Trust, the Abbey K. Starr Charitable Trust, and Friends of Poets & Writers.
+Additional support is provided by the Louis & Anne Abrons Foundation, The Cowles Charitable Trust, the Frances Abbey Endowment, and Friends of Poets & Writers.

 If you have questions about the Readings & Workshops program, please contact the appropriate office: